UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 1. Pre-Approved UAE Visa Online

 This is the most recommended route.
-You apply UAE visa online before you travel, receive approval digitally, and enter without any issues at immigration.
+You apply for a UAE visa online before you travel, receive approval digitally, and enter without any issues at immigration.
 Processing typically takes 3 to 5 business days for standard applications, and fast approval UAE visa options are available that can process your application within 24 to 48 hours.

 2. Visa on Arrival at Dubai Airport